marydotdev/mary-dev/README.md

 - SvelteKit
 - Tailwind
-- Supabase
-- Twilio

 ## contributing
 please feel free to submit a pr to fix bugs and use whatever code you desire